Unveiling Overlooked Performance Variance in Serverless Computing: Introduction

-Finally, we evaluate the reliability of the serverless function performance obtained at the different numbers of repetitions commonly used in the serverless computing literature (\textbf{RQ4}).
-We find that 61.54\% of the serverless functions that we study show unreliable performance in this case.
-Moreover, 98.46\% of the functions require being executed at least 50 times to achieve reliable performance, but only 37.50\% of the collected papers that report experiment repetitions execute serverless functions more than 50 times.
+Finally, we assess the reliability of serverless function performance obtained at commonly used numbers of repetitions within the serverless computing literature.
+Our investigation uncovers that under these conditions, 98.61\% of the serverless functions require at least 50 executions to achieve reliability.
+This emphasizes the need for significantly more repetitions in measuring the serverless function performance, surpassing conventional practices in the existing literature.

-Based on our findings, we have identified several valuable implications and actionable suggestions for software practices and future research on serverless computing.
-Additionally, we have included suggestions for future work in this area.
-To enable others to replicate and extend our study, we have publicly released the data and scripts used in our research~\cite{ourdata}.
-In addition, we have curated and made publicly available a benchmark dataset for future performance testing and optimization of serverless computing.
+Our findings offer practical implications for different stakeholders in the research community. \textbf{1)~Researchers} should thoroughly assess serverless function performance variance, detailing their measurement approach, including repetitions and reasoning, to ensure research reproducibility and result reliability.
+Furthermore, a potential research space needs to be explored to develop novel performance testing techniques specialized for serverless computing, enhancing the accuracy and reliability of performance assessments. \textbf{2)~Software developers} can customize strategies to mitigate the severe performance variance in serverless computing-based applications, ensuring consistent user experiences. \textbf{3)~Cloud providers} offering serverless computing environments can provide consistent quality of service when delivering the services in a serverless computing manner to meet the demands of customers who seek stable performance.

+In summary, this paper makes the following contributions: \begin{itemize}[leftmargin=*] \item An empirical study highlighting the lack of awareness within the serverless computing community regarding the well-known performance variance problem in software engineering. \item A measurement study that illustrates the substantial magnitude of performance variance in serverless computing, underscoring the significant consequences of neglecting this critical aspect. \item A replication package~\cite{ourdata} including the paper's data and scripts, serving as a benchmark dataset for future research on performance in serverless computing. \end{itemize}